 This is the primary requirement under the Board's payment agreement rules.
 Some utilities indicated that they did not offer payment agreements to customers but worked with customers if the customer was unable to pay for electric or natural gas service.
-Working with customers who cannot pay for utility service is encouraged by the Board and Board staff when discussing these issues with utilities; however, staff believes that a utility is required to offer a customer who is unable to pay for electric or natural gas service a payment agreement that complies with the Board's rules.
-The rules provide a structure that balances the need for the customer to pay the bill and the customer's ability to pay at a specific point in time.
-Following the rules should prevent most disputes if the customer is unable to pay under some arrangement consistent with Board rules.
-The rule does not prevent the utility from working with the customer and offering more favorable terms for repayment, however, the rules provide a minimum standard agreement that the utility must offer the customer.
+Working with customers who cannot pay for utility service is encouraged by the Board and Board staff when discussing these issues with utilities; however, regardless of any other activity engaged in by a utility, the utility is required to offer a customer who is unable to pay for electric or natural gas service a payment agreement that complies with the Board's rules.
+Board rules provide a structure that balances the need for the customer to pay the bill and the customer's ability to pay at a specific point in time.
+Following the rules should prevent most complaints if the customer is unable to pay under an arrangement that is consistent with Board rules.
+The rule does not prevent the utility from working with the customer and offering more favorable terms for payment, however, the rules provide a minimum standard agreement that the utility must offer the customer.